cloudnative-pg/cloudnative-pg/docs/src/e2e.md

 * Scale-down of a `Cluster`;
 * Failover;
 * Switchover;
-* Primary endpoint switch in case of failure in less then 5 seconds;
+* Primary endpoint switch in case of failure in less than 5 seconds;
-* Recover from degraded state in less then 30 seconds.
+* Recover from degraded state in less than 30 seconds.